-Here at Northern Homestead, we write about gardening a lot, general, and also especially about cold climate and short-growing season gardening.
-We have so much information here that it can be hard for a newbie to find it.
-So today we merge as much information as possible about starting a garden in this one blog post with all the links, that you can follow and read more.
-The links are in color, just click on the one that interests you and read on.
-The link will open in a new tab or window, so you can always come back to this post for more links to follow.
+Today we are merging as much information as possible about starting a garden in this one blog post with all the links, that you can follow and read more about.
+The links are colored, just click on the one that interests you and read on.
+The link will open in a new tab or window, so you can always come back to this article for more links to follow.

 Garden planning